Unlearning your Website: Thinking Like a Pre-Customer

 Consider this fascinating study, highlighted in the book Made to Stick by Chip and Dan Heath.

 The experiment resulted in only 2% of the listeners being able to identify the song correctly.
 Upon learning this, the tappers we’re shocked that the listeners couldn’t recognize the tunes.
-After all, they thought, these were common tunes, and they were tapped skillfully.
+After all, they thought, these were common tunes, and they were tapped skilfully.
 The problem, of course, is that the tune was already in the head of the tappers, but not the listeners. (try this sometime with someone, you’ll be surprised how hard it is to recognize a well-known rhythm)

 The Curse of Knowledge